-Now observe that if there exist at least two points of the snake belonging to the same Star figure $S$, then (since the Star figure is convex with respect to the order on $\Gamma$) there exist two points of indices of different parity belonging to $S$.
+Now observe that if there exist at least two points of the snake belonging to the same star figure $S$, then (since the star figure is convex with respect to the order on $\Gamma$) there exist two points of indices of different parity belonging to $S$.
 We see that $D\le 1+2 \delta$.
 Assume that the elongation $D/\delta \ge 6$.
 We have $6 \delta \le D \le 1+ 2\delta$, and $\delta \le 1/4$.
-We conclude that all points of our snake are in the "extended" Star figure around $v_i$ with edges of length $1$.
-We know that not all $x_j$ belong to the Star figure of $v_i$, and that this Star figure is convex with respect to the Star order.
-Thus, reverting if necessary our order we can assume that $x_1$ does not belong to this Star figure.
+We conclude that all points of our snake are in the ``extended'' star figure $S'$ with edges of length $1$.
+We know that not all $x_j$ belong to $S'$, and that this star figure is convex with respect to the Star order.
+Thus, reversing if necessary our order we can assume that $x_1$ does not belong to this star figure.
 We know that the distance between $x_1$ and $x_3$ and between $x_3$ and $x_5$ is at most $1/4$.
 This implies in particular that these points belong to the same edge of $\Gamma$ as $x_1$.

 If $x_3$ belongs to the same half-edge as $x_1$, then, taking in account convexity of this half-edge, we conclude that $x_2$ also belong to the same half-edge.
 In this case the elongation of the $3$-point snake $(x_1,x_2,x_3)$ is $1$.
-This means that the elongation of the initial snake is at most $3$.
+Its diameter is $\ge D-2\delta$ and its width is $\le \delta$, where $D$ and $\delta$ are the parameters of the initial snake.
+Hence $1 \ge (D-2\delta)/\delta$, and the elongation $D/\delta$ of the initial snake is at most $3$.

 Finally, if $x_3$ does not belong to the same (external) half-edge as $x_1$, then $x_5$ can not belong to the same interval as $x_1$ because the half edge is convex with respect to the order.
 Then $x_3$ and $x_5$ belong to the same half-edge.
 In this case we obtain a snake $(x_3, x_4, x_5)$ on $3$ points with elongation $1$ and again get a contradiction.